bacontime/blog-mirror/nature/astrosymbols.md

 Switch ⚵ to steam, ⚴ to blood, and ... to wood?
 Or just swap Juno and Pallas?
+Basically, Juno looks like a tree, and the blood spear thing is important in the WtC story.

 Maybe use the * ones for air?
 Or for non-elementals?